Advertisement

 The lights blinked for an instant, or a running appliance made a sound like the motor was slowing down.
 No digital clocks were blinking, no computers restarted, no production lines stopped.
 It wasn’t going on continually like light flicker, nor was it severe enough of a voltage drop to be classified as a sag.
 So what was it?

-If the root mean square (rms) of the voltage in a cycle exceeds the upper threshold—typically 110 percent—it is a swell.
-Below 90 percent, it’s a sag until all three phases go below 10 percent, and then it’s an interruption.
-If the rms of the voltage modulates or varies 1–3 percent at a rate less than 30 hertz (Hz) and especially around 9 Hz, then that fluctuation will likely result in light flicker of incandescent and some other types of lighting.
+If the root mean square (rms) of the voltage in a cycle exceeds the upper threshold—typically 110%—it is a swell.
+Below 90%, it’s a sag until all three phases go below 10%, and then it’s an interruption.
+If the rms of the voltage modulates or varies 1%–3% at a rate less than 30 hertz (Hz) and especially around 9 Hz, then that fluctuation will likely result in light flicker of incandescent and some other types of lighting.

 But what about the in-between zones (the blue regions in Figure 1)?
+Electricians may not be familiar with the term rapid voltage change (RVC), but it can be a useful diagnostic tool for assessing subtle power quality issues.
 Most power systems throughout the world experience it, but in the United States, many don’t have a label for it.
 Perhaps because it doesn’t cause problems like sags or swells, even though it may be a precursor to more significant problems.

 The following is the mathematical method for determining if such an event occurred: